tim-roberts1/tva/website/blog/2022-09-14-dev-alpha/index.md

 ### Better Named Components

-The final change we made was renaming a few components in the Web UI Kit to better reflect browser API's they are meant to mimic.
+The final change we made was renaming a few components in the Web UI Kit to better reflect browser the APIs they are meant to mimic.

 - Alert is now [Admonition](https://design.pluralsight.com/docs/development/headless-styles/Admonition)
 - Alert Dialog is now [Confirm Dialog](https://design.pluralsight.com/docs/development/headless-styles/ConfirmDialog)